cloud-bulldozer/cpt-dashboard/backend/app/services/crucible_readme.md

 all global data (e.g., total system CPU), or filter by breakout names to select by CPU, mode (usr, sys, irq), etc.

-For example, to return `mpstat` `Busy-CPU` graph data for one core, you might query:
+For example, to return `Busy-CPU` ("type") graph data from the `mpstat` ("source") tool for system mode on one core, you might query:

 ```
-/api/v1/ilab/runs/f542a50c-55df-4ead-92d1-8c55367f2e79/graph/mpstat::Busy-CPU?name=core=12,package=1,num=77,type=guest
+/api/v1/ilab/runs/<id>/graph/mpstat::Busy-CPU?name=core=12,package=1,num=77,type=sys
 ```

-If you make a `graph`, `data`, or `summary` query that doesn't translate to a unique metric, and don't allow aggregation, you'll get a diagnostic message identifying possible additional filters.
-For example, with `type=guest` removed, that same query will show the available values for the `type` name:
+If you make a `graph`, `data`, or `summary` query that doesn't translate to a unique metric, and don't select aggregation, you'll get a diagnostic message identifying possible additional filters.
+For example, with `type=sys` removed, that same query will show the available values for the `type` breakout name:

 ```
 {